VincentJoseNathanael/ACTMAC/README.md

 # ATCMAC
-This is a repository of ATCMAc website
+This is a repository of ACTMAc website